demisto/content/Packs/Code42/Integrations/Code42/README.md

 ### 4. code42-departingemployee-remove
 ---
-Remove a user from the Departing Employee Lens
+Remove a user from the Departing Employee List
 ##### Required Permissions

 This command requires one of the following roles: